aliang8/Bomberman/README.md

 - Working on fixing the bug

+- Fixed the bomb collisions, added finishing touches to game

+- Added a winner function to determine the winner based on score

+- We do not have a functional AI yet, so features cannot be tested

+- Created Restart button (should've done so awhile ago)

+Anthony:

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)